 The black hole is considered to be a new type of primordial black hole, heavily covered in cosmic ‘dust’, emitting almost all of its light in the mid-infrared of the electromagnetic spectrum.
 Researchers have also discovered that this growing supermassive black hole (often called the active galactic nucleus) generates a powerful stream of material It travels at close to the speed of light through its host galaxy.

 Today, at the center of almost all galaxies are black holes with masses millions to billions of times that of our Sun.
 How these supermassive black holes formed remains a mystery to scientists, especially since several of these objects have been found when the Universe was very young.
-Because light from these sources takes so long to reach us, we see them as they existed in the past; in this case, just 750 million years after the Big Bang, which is roughly 5% of the current age of the Universe.
+Because light from these sources takes so long to reach us, we see them as they existed in the past; in this case, just 750 million years following the Big Bang, which is roughly 5% of the current age of the Universe.

 quasars

 The only other class of supermassive black holes we knew of in the early Universe were quasars, active black holes relatively poorly hidden by cosmic dust.
 These quasars are extremely rare at similar distances to COS-87259, with only a few dozen located across the entire sky.
-The surprising discovery of COS-87259 and its black hole raises several questions about the abundance of very early supermassive black holes, as well as the types of galaxies in which they typically form.
+The surprising discovery of COS-87259 and its black hole raises several questions regarding the abundance of very early supermassive black holes, as well as the types of galaxies in which they typically form.

 Ryan Endsley, lead author of the paper and now a postdoctoral fellow at the University of Texas at Austin, says in a statement: “These results suggest that the first supermassive black holes were often very obscured by dust, perhaps as a consequence of the intense star formation activity in its host galaxies.
 This is something that others have been predicting for a few years now, and it’s really nice to see the first direct observational evidence supporting this scenario.”